Tashkent: Entertainment and shopping

 There are several shopping malls in Tashkent.
-These include Next, Samarqand Darvoza and Kontinent shopping malls.
+These include Tashkent City Mall, Next and Samarqand Darvoza shopping malls.
 Most of the malls, including Riviera and Compass mall, were built and are operated by the Tower Management Group.
 This is part of the Orient Group of Companies.

 The capital's most established theatre is the Alisher Navoi Theater, that has regular ballet and opera performances.
 Ilkhom Theater, founded by Mark Weil in 1976, was the first independent theater in the Soviet Union.
 The theater still operates in Tashkent and is known for its historical reputation.

 Sport

 Football is the most popular sport in Tashkent, with the most prominent football clubs being Pakhtakor Tashkent FK, FC Bunyodkor, and PFC Lokomotiv Tashkent, all three of which compete in the Uzbekistan Super League.
 Footballers Maksim Shatskikh, Peter Odemwingie and Vasilis Hatzipanagis were born in the city.
 Humo Tashkent, a professional ice hockey team was established in 2019 with the aim of joining Kontinental Hockey League (KHL), a top level Eurasian league in future.
 Humo joined the second-tier Supreme Hockey League (VHL) for the 2019–20 season.
 Humo play their games at the Humo Ice Dome; both the team and arena derive their name from the mythical Huma bird.
 Humo Tashkent was a member of the reformed Uzbekistan Ice Hockey League which began play in February 2019.
 Humo finished in first place at the end of the regular season.
 Cyclist Djamolidine Abdoujaparov was born in the city, while tennis player Denis Istomin was raised there.
 Akgul Amanmuradova and Iroda Tulyaganova are notable female tennis players from Tashkent.
 Gymnasts Alina Kabaeva and Israeli Olympian Alexander Shatilov were also born in the city.
 Former world champion and Israeli Olympic bronze medalist sprint canoer in the K-1 500 m event Michael Kolganov was also born in Tashkent.

-In Weightlifting, Uzbekistan won the heavyweight class in both the Rio. and Tokyo Olympic Games.
+In Weightlifting, Uzbekistan won the heavyweight class in both the Rio and Tokyo Olympic Games.
 Tashkent is hosting the 2021 Weightlifting World Championships.